-There are two choices: you can write your Will yourself, or you can engage a professional to write your Will for you.
+You can write your Will yourself, or you can engage a professional to write your Will for you.

-Including a charity
+Including a charity in your Will

 If you have any questions about leaving a charitable gift in your Will, please contact your chosen charity to discuss it with them in detail.
-You will find their contact details on their individual page.

-Different types of gifts
+The four different types of gifts

 There are four main types of gifts you can leave in your Will, including those you may leave to charity.
 Please discuss with your solicitor the type of gift that will best suit you and your Estate.

 One of the most common ways to leave a charitable gift, a residual gift is the remainder of your Estate after first leaving gifts to your loved ones and payment of any financial commitments, funeral arrangements etc.